Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 The central problem in generative modeling is to produce samples from a probability distribution $\mu_\star$ given only a finite collection of observations.
 A prominent class of methods is based on continuous-time dynamics: ordinary or stochastic differential equations (ODEs or SDEs) whose time marginals interpolate between a tractable reference measure and the target.
 These include diffusion and score-based generative models \cite{sohl2015deep,ho2020denoising,song2020score}, flow matching and rectified flows \cite{lipman2022flow,liu2022flow}, and stochastic interpolant methods \cite{albergo2022building,albergo2023stochastic}.
 Despite their empirical success, many aspects of these constructions---in particular questions of optimality, regularity, and the effect of design choices on statistical performance---are not yet systematically understood.
 We address several such questions in the case where the reference measure is a Dirac mass, so that all variability in the generative process is created by the diffusion.

-Diffusions that start from a fixed point and are constrained to reach a prescribed distribution at a finite terminal time are classical objects in probability theory.
-Examples include F\"ollmer processes \cite{follmer1986time} and Schr\"odinger bridges with degenerate initial data \cite{schrodinger1932theorie,leonard2014survey,chen2021stochastic}.
+The Dirac-source case is not merely a special instance: it is classical in probability theory and natural in several applied settings.
+Diffusions that start from a fixed point and are constrained to reach a prescribed distribution at a finite terminal time include F\"ollmer processes \cite{follmer1986time} and Schr\"odinger bridges with degenerate initial data \cite{schrodinger1932theorie,leonard2014survey,chen2021stochastic}.
 They also arise naturally in probabilistic forecasting and data assimilation, where the point source represents the most recent observation of a dynamical system and the terminal law encodes the conditional distribution of future states.
-Such constructions have proved effective in applications ranging from turbulent fluid dynamics \cite{chen2024probabilistic} and weather prediction \cite{kossaifi2026demystifying} to cosmological simulation \cite{cuesta-lazaro2024joint, sabti2025generative}.
+Such constructions have proved effective in applications ranging from turbulent fluid dynamics \cite{chen2024probabilistic} and weather prediction \cite{kossaifi2026demystifying} to cosmological simulation \cite{cuesta-lazaro2024joint}.

 In the remainder of this introduction, we formulate the problem precisely, state our main results, discuss related work, and outline the organization of the paper.